expressive-code/annotation-comments/packages/annotation-comments/README.md

 - The **opening sequence** `[!`
 - An **annotation name** registered by the installed plugins, e.g. `note`, `mark`, `ins`, etc.
   - For compatibility with the Shiki transformer syntax, the annotation name can optionally be prefixed by the word `code` and a space, e.g. `code note`, `code mark`, `code ins`, etc.
-- An **optional search query** preceded by a colon, with the following query types being available:
+- An **optional target search query** preceded by a colon, with the following query types being available:
   - `:simple strings without quotes`
-  - `:'single-quoted strings'` (for more complex text with special characters like `:`)
+  - `:'single-quoted strings'` (useful to search for numbers that would otherwise be interpreted as target ranges, or terms that include special characters like `:`)
   - `:"double-quoted strings"` (see above)
   - `:/regex|regular expressions?/` (for complex search patterns)
-- An **optional target range modifier**, e.g. `:3`, `:-1`, `:0`, etc.
+- An **optional relative target range**, e.g. `:3`, `:-1`, `:0`, etc.
-  - If present, it determines how many lines or search query matches before or after the annotation are targeted
+  - If present, it determines how many lines or target search query matches before or after the annotation are targeted
-  - If omitted, the annotation targets only 1 line or search query match.
+  - If omitted, the annotation targets only 1 line or target search query match.
 Depending on the location of the annotation, this may be above, below, or on the line containing the annotation itself
 - The **closing sequence** `]`

 ### Annotation content